 The remit of the ASG is to provide leadership and strategic oversight across all data and audit activity within BAUS.
+In 2024, Mr Robert Calvert took over as Chair, replacing Andrew Dickinson.

-In 2023, work continued to be focussed on:
+In 2024, work focused on:

-- Relationship building, networking and partnering with national programmes for quality improvement; Getting it Right First Time (GIRFT), the National Consultant Information Programme (NCIP), and UK-wide urology patient charities; - Support for development and delivery of new audits; and - ♦ Engagement with the membership, promotion of audit as a tool for quality improvement and dissemination of best practice.
+- Relationship building, networking and partnering with national programmes for quality improvement including Getting it Right First Time (GIRFT) and the National Consultant Information Programme (NCIP); - Development of projects using existing data to inform development of BAUS audits and pathway development through GIRFT; - Support for development and delivery of new audits; and - Engagement with the membership, promotion of audit as a tool for quality improvement and dissemination of best practice.